lucprincen/groltos-diary/Quests and leads.md

 ## Kobold mine
 - [ ] Investigate kobold infestation
-	- [x] Found the group of kobols
+	- [x] Found the group of kobolds
 	- [x] Led by Trex, a kobold with fake wings.
 Possessed by a ghost.
-	- [ ] Investigate origin of kobolds, Kelvin's Caern.
+	- [ ] Investigate origin of kobolds, in Kelvin's Cairn.
 Look out for duergar.
+	- [ ] Found kobold tracks leading into a corridor, going one way.
+Learned a kobold was missing.
+Need to explore that part of the mine.
 - [ ] Find missing miners
 	- [x] Torrga Icevein transported the body of one of the miners, a half elf man
+	- [ ] Investigate the mine for clues of other miners